terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_port_v2.html.markdown

 * `name` - (Optional) A unique name for the port.
 Changing this updates the `name` of an existing port.

+* `description` - (Optional) Human-readable description of the floating IP.
+Changing this updates the `description` of an existing port.

 * `network_id` - (Required) The ID of the network to attach the port to.
 Changing this creates a new port.